Jefferson Davis: Legacy

 The Jefferson Davis monument in New Orleans with "SLAVE OWNER" graffiti, May 2004.
 It was dismantled in 2017.

 Although Davis served the United States as a soldier and a war hero, a politician who sat in both houses of Congress, and a cabinet officer, his legacy is mainly defined by his role as president of the Confederacy.
 After the Civil War, journalist Edward A. Pollard, who first popularized the Lost Cause mythology, placed much of the blame for losing the war on Davis.
-Into the twentieth century, many biographers and historians have also emphasized Davis's responsibility for the Confederacy's failure to achieve independence.
-Since the second half of the twentieth century, this assumption has been questioned.
+Into the 20th century, many biographers and historians have also emphasized Davis's responsibility for the Confederacy's failure to achieve independence.
+Since the second half of the 20th century, this assumption has been questioned.
 Some scholars argued that he was a capable leader, while acknowledging his skills were insufficient to overcome the challenges the Confederacy faced and exploring how his limitations may have contributed to the war's outcome.

 Davis's standing among white Southerners was at a low point at the end of the Civil War, but it rebounded after his release from prison.
 After Reconstruction, he became a venerated figure of the white South, and he was often depicted as a martyr who suffered for his nation.
 His birthday was made a legal holiday in six Southern states.
-His popularity among white Southerners remained strong in the early twentieth century.
+His popularity among white Southerners remained strong in the early 20th century.
 Around 200,000 people attended the unveiling of the Jefferson Davis Memorial at Richmond, Virginia, in 1907.
 Mississippi officials honored him with a life-size likeness in the National Statuary Hall at the U.S. Capitol in 1931.
 In 1961, a centennial celebration reenacted Davis's inauguration in Montgomery, Alabama, with fireworks and a cast of thousands in period costumes.
-In the early twenty-first century, there were at least 144 Confederate memorials commemorating him throughout the United States.
+In the early 21st century, there were at least 144 Confederate memorials commemorating him throughout the United States.

 On October 17, 1978, Davis's U.S. citizenship was posthumously restored after the Senate passed Joint Resolution 16.
 President Jimmy Carter described it as an act of reconciliation reuniting the people of the United States and expressing the need to establish the nation's founding principles for all.
 However, Davis's legacy continued to spark controversy.
-In the twenty-first century, most historians agree that Davis's participation in the Confederacy constituted treason.
+In the 21st century, most historians agree that Davis's participation in the Confederacy constituted treason.
 His memorials, such as the Jefferson Davis Highway, have been argued to legitimize the white supremacist, slaveholding ideology of the Confederacy, and a number have been removed, including his statues at the University of Texas at Austin, New Orleans, Memphis, Tennessee, and the Kentucky State Capitol in Frankfort.
 After the murder of George Floyd in May 2020, protesters toppled Davis's statue on his Richmond monument along with the statues of other figures considered racists.
 As part of its initiative to dismantle Confederate monuments, the Richmond City Council funded the removal of the statue's pedestal, which was completed in February 2022, and ownership of its artifacts was given to the Black History Museum and Cultural Center of Virginia.